Liquid Multivitamin Supplement

 NOTE: Enfamil Poly-Vi-Sol with Iron Liquid Multivitamin Supplement does not include folic acid.

-Enfamil Poly-Vi-Sol Liquid Multivitamin Supplement does not include vitamin B12 since it is unstable in a solution that has the concentrations of iron and vitamin C found in Enfamil Poly-Vi-Sol with Iron Liquid Multivitamin Supplement.
+Enfamil Poly-Vi-Sol with Iron Liquid Multivitamin Supplement does not include vitamin B12 since it is unstable in a solution that has the concentrations of iron and vitamin C found in Enfamil Poly-Vi-Sol with Iron Liquid Multivitamin Supplement.

 When added to 2 fl oz of infant formula or breast milk, 1 mL of Enfamil Poly-Vi-Sol with Iron Liquid Multivitamin Supplement increases the osmolality by +160 mOsmol/kg water2.
 If the resulting osmolality is higher than desired for a particular baby, an option is to add 0.5 mL of the supplement to the feeding twice per day.